 Of course, our Tuesday rehearsals are fun, as well as a lot of hard work.
-Luc believes humor is important for the chorus, as he facilitates the fun banter, quick-witted humor, and friendly zingers among members.
-Luc can certainly dish it out, though it’s irrelevant whether or not he can take it because he gets it back in full measure… but that long, sharp, pointy maestro object he waves in our faces does scare us.
+Luc believes humor is important for the chorus, as he sometimes facilitates the fun banter, quick-witted humor, and friendly zingers among members.
+Luc can certainly dish it out, though it’s irrelevant whether or not he can take it because he gets it back in full measure.
 “It’s walking a fine line.
 As a director, I need to determine how much time during rehearsals to work diligently and how much time to laugh and crack a few jokes.
-The last thing you guys want, after working hard all day in your own jobs, is to have the director harping on you all night long.
+The last thing the guys want, after working hard all day in their own jobs, is to have the director harping on them all night long.
 I think we need to reach that happy medium, staying focused, working hard and enjoying it all at the same time.”

 Way (way) up at the top of Luc’s interests: Christmas!
 For Luc, Christmas time has always been a special season of joy and celebration.
 He and Rickey host their legendary annual holiday party for friends, family, and chorus members.
-Anyone who has attended one of these special events will tell you that their home looks more like Santa’s Village ― a spectacular display of thousands of Christmas lights and ornaments, holiday music, delicious food, and, as of Christmas, 2013, 22 (or is 23?)
-Christmas trees!
+Anyone who has attended one of these special events will tell you that their home looks more like Santa’s Village ― a spectacular display of thousands of Christmas lights and ornaments, holiday music, delicious food, and, as more than 25 Christmas trees!
 We think he may have kept Hallmark in business, since thousands of his ornaments were purchased at Hallmark!
 Luc’s ornaments are strategically hung like “theme parks” – Star Trek, Star Wars, snowmen, Wizard of Oz, Santas, and so on.

 “As a child, I remember we had wonderful Christmases.
 Not just because of the toys and gifts we got — my parents didn’t spoil us — but it was such a great time!
 The only grandparent I knew used to sleep over on Christmas Eve.
 We had relatives come over to the house, we’d have our big meal, and we’d have parties after Midnight Mass.
 It was a very positive experience throughout childhood.
 I loved decorating, loved putting up the tree.
 It wasn’t till I was a teenager we had real tree.
 Putting together our first artificial tree was a family project, first putting all the needles into holes in these five-inch metal rods, then putting those rods together to make the branches.
 We did it together as a family, and I thoroughly enjoyed it!”

-“One of my favorite Christmas TV specials of all time was the annual classic, Rudolph the Red-Nosed Reindeer, with Burl Ives,” Luc told our audiences in his introduction of Holly Jolly Christmas in our Winter 2010 concert series.
-Yet he lamented, “When I was a child, we didn’t have VCRs or VHSs, so I had to wait an entire year just to see it again!”
+“One of my favorite Christmas TV specials of all time was the annual classic, Rudolph the Red-Nosed Reindeer, with Burl Ives.
+But when I was a child, we didn’t have VCRs or VHSs, so I had to wait an entire year just to see it again!”

 Fair warning: After the holidays, never ask Luc, “So, have you taken down your Christmas trees yet?”

 How did NHGMC get started in 1998?
-“There was a bunch of guys from New Hampshire who had gone to a Boston Gay Men’s Chorus concert, and several of them were singers, and they thought it was time for New Hampshire to do something similar.
+“There was some guys from New Hampshire who had gone to a Boston Gay Men’s Chorus concert, and several of them were singers, and they thought it was time for New Hampshire to do something similar.
 They were able to find a director an accompanist, and they put the call out… thirty or forty guys came to the first rehearsal, but after that it died down to about a dozen.
-For all those who showed up at first, it was something new and they were merely curious to see what it was all about.
-I wasn’t there when the chorus did its first concert series.
-I joined in September.”
-The only original singing member currently singing with the group is first tenor, Stephen Valido.
+For all those who showed up at first, it was something new and they were merely curious to see what it was all about.”

 Luc does love science fiction.
 “I’m a big Trekkie… I love Star Trek: The Next Generation, Star Trek: Voyager, and also Buffy the Vampire Slayer.”
 His favorite types of music: “I’m very eclectic… I love to listen to classical music but equally enjoy pop.
 Country/western music doesn’t do anything for me.
 Jazz?
 I enjoy it, but can take it or leave it…” His favorite musical is My Fair Lady with Audrey Hepburn.
 His favorite food: “I love pasta… give me lasagna, and I’m just in heaven!
 Rickey’s a vegetarian.
 He does most of the cooking at home and he doesn’t eat pasta… but I eat whatever he makes.”
 His favorite color is blue.